 Shopping in London

-You can shop with confidence when visiting shops, department stores, shopping centres and markets, with safety measures including socially distanced queuing, hand sanitiser stations, one-way systems and a limit on in-store capacity.
+When visiting nearby shops and markets, you can expect to find special safety measures including socially distanced queuing, hand sanitiser stations, one-way systems and a limit on in-store capacity.

 Food and drink

 However, many hospitality venues are still offering delivery, click-and-collect and takeaway services, so you can continue to support your local businesses and enjoy some of your favourite treats at home.